zorkian/riak-sniffer/README.md

 ## Description

-This program uses libpcap to capture and analyze packets destined for a Riak server.
-With a variety of command line options, you can tune the output to show you a variety of outputs to help diagnose what your clients are doing.
+This program uses libpcap to capture and analyze packets destined for a Riak server that is using the protobuf API.
+This tool helps diagnose what queries are being sent to your database.

-There are other options useful for tuning the output to your specifications.
-Please see the application help and play with it.
+Read on to see some examples of what this tool can tell you.

 ## Examples